mi-m1/Compositionality/README.md

 Including GPT3 - zero-shot classification of compositionality.
 (Can be used as a baseline)\
 Read papers on human processing of compositionality scale: NC => PC => C or PC => NC => C?\
 Readingi in the wider literature regarding topics surronding promting, noun compounds, compositionality

+Construct dataset(s) of cosine similarities between words in the noun compounds - to compare with cosine similarities between words in their synonyms